michalrejmisz/xcommerce-monorepo/README.md

 - **tRPC** - A library enabling end-to-end type-safe APIs.
 - **Prisma** - ORM (Object Relational Mapping) for database management in applications.

-## Development Plan - TODO - for next 2 weeks
+## Development Plan - TODO - for Next 2 Weeks

 - **Storefront**
-  - Move and refactor homepage from xcommerce-frontend repository
+  - Move and refactor the homepage from the xcommerce-frontend repository.
-  - Create product page
+  - Create a product page.
-  - Create storybook with UI elements
+  - Create Storybook with UI elements.
 - **Dashboard**
-  - Create Product page
+  - Create a product page.
-  - Finish Category page
+  - Finish the category page.
 - **API/Prisma**
-  - Create Advanced Schema for Products
+  - Create an advanced schema for products.
-  - Create API Router for Products/Users/Articles
+  - Create API routers for products, users, and articles.
 - **Others**
-  - Create auth with roles
+  - Implement authentication with roles.
-  - Create unit tests
+  - Create unit tests.

+## Additional Information

+- Integrated photo upload functionality with Cloudinary.
+- Database is hosted on serverless Vercel Postgres.